-Renee Saltiel and Solon Molho grew up in the greatest Sephardic Jewish community of them all, Salonika, or Thessaloniki, in today's Greece.
-90,000 Jews lived there then; by the time the Germans had rounded up the city's Jews during the Second World War, almost none were left.
+Renée Saltiel and Solon Molho grew up in the greatest Sephardic Jewish community of them all, Salonica, or Thessaloniki, in today's Greece.
+Around 90,000 Jews lived there in its heyday, 50,000 lived there before the war.
+During the Second World War, the Germans rounded up and deported the city's Jews and almost none were left.
 Only a handful returned.
-This is the story of two Jews who did manage to survive, thanks to a Spanish diplomat and some very brave Greek families..
+This is the story of two Jews who did manage to survive, thanks to a Spanish diplomat and some very brave Christian families.

 Sephardic Jews are the descendent of Jews who lived in the Iberian Peninsula (modern Spain and Portugal) before the 1492 expulsion.
 The word Sephardim, as “Sepharad” means Spain in Hebrew.
 For religious purposes, the term Sephardim also refers to all Jews who use a Sephardic style of liturgy, and therefore includes most Jews of Middle Eastern background, whether or not they have any historical connection to the Iberian Peninsula.

 Ladino, or Judeo-Spanish, is the language of Sephardic Jews.
 It only became a specifically Jewish language after the Jews were expelled from Spain in 1492.
 Cut off from the further developments in the language, the Sephardim continued to speak it in the communities and countries to which they emigrated.
 Ladino therefore reflects the grammar and vocabulary of 14th and 15th century Spanish.

 This Centropa film was sponsored by the Jewish Museum in Berlin and produced in cooperation with the Jewish Museum in Thessaloniki, which was established to honor the city's rich Sephardic heritage since the 15th century.

 The website of the Jewish Museum in Thessaloniki offers a lot of information on the diverse Jewish history and culture of Thessaloniki.